-- As requested by members of the public, elected officials, and members of the VISION 2050 Non-Motorized Transportation Task Force, include a few minor revisions to off-street bicycle paths and enhanced bicycle facility corridors. - As requested by members of the public and members of the VISION 2050 Non-Motorized Transportation Task Force, add language recommending local governments work to implement Safe Routes to School programs as appropriate to Recommendation 3.6, which recommends that local governments prepare community bicycle and pedestrian plans to supplement the regional plan.
+- As requested by members of the public, elected officials, and members of the VISION 2050 Non-Motorized Transportation Task Force, a few minor revisions were made to off-street bicycle paths and enhanced bicycle facility corridors. - As requested by members of the public and members of the VISION 2050 Non-Motorized Transportation Task Force, language was added recommending local governments work to implement Safe Routes to School programs as appropriate to Recommendation 3.6, which recommends that local governments prepare community bicycle and pedestrian plans to supplement the regional plan.